amyspark-ng/clickery-hexagon/LOG.md

 - I REALLYYY need to fix the hover animations
 	* and the mouse animations
 	^ Maybe do keep the tag system, just uhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+	* I think i had this crazy idea that

 # IDEAS (good)
 - Little side to side when doing the param pam pam pam in the combo animation
-- maybe the vignette for powerups could be a small gradient on top of the backgroudn that has color depending on the powerup on the bottom part of the screen
+- add a text that comes from the bottom and stops a little below the hexagon that says (Click production increased for 1 min)
 - Add achievement for making the hexagon black and the bg white (bad apple)

 # Missing
 - Ascend mechanic
-	* Everything
+	* Mechanics, numbers
 - Newgrounds api

 # Bookmarks